The data on a website might sometimes be presented in an inconvenient way.

 - A window will pop up asking if this is a Next Page link.
 Click “Yes” and enter the number of times you’d like this cycle to repeat.
 For this example, we will do it 5 times.
 Then, click on Repeat Current Template.

-Scrape and Export Data
+Scrape and Export Website Data to Excel